 Andrew followed this by directing a spot for the Breast Cancer Research Foundation starring the beautiful and talented Kristin Chenoweth (Pushing Up Daisies, Glee, Promises Promises) along with a short film on world-renowned flautist Sir James Galway.

 He is currently directing a feature documentary titled "Funny You Never Knew" about three 1950's American comedians, Imogene Coca, George Gobel and Martha Raye as re-discovered through the eyes of two contemporary comedians, Fred Willard and Kevin Pollak.
-Interviews include Bob Newhart, Lily Tomlin, Carol Channing, Norman Lear, George Schlatter, Mitzi Gaynor, Michael Feinstein and others.
+Interviews include Bob Newhart, Lily Tomlin, Carol Channing, Norman Lear, Carl Reiner, Mitzi Gaynor, Michael Feinstein and others.

 Andrew lives in New York City with his wife and two sons.